 $(userprofendtime) - Profile validity end time if specified

 It is possible to generate a CSV or XML file with multiple or all user credentials at once by using the export.xml or export.csv as voucher-template.

 The command generates an XML file um5files/PRIVATE/GENERATED/vouchers/gen_export.xml which can either be accessible by the WEB browser or any other file access tools.

 In cases where presentable network usage information is required by companies billing or legal team an automated session export can be created using generate-report command.
 The command requires an input of the report template - an example of the template is available in um5files/PRIVATE/TEMPLATES/reports/report_default.html.
 Example of the report generation:

 The generated report is available by accessing the router using a WEB browser and navigating to /um/PRIVATE/GENERATED/reports/gen_report_default.html

-After logging into user's private profile by accessing the router's /um/ directory using WEB browser, for example, http://example.com/um/, he will be able to see all available Profiles in the respective menu.
-Profiles that have specified price value will have Buy this Profile button available.
+After logging into the user's private profile by accessing the router's /um/ directory using a WEB browser, for example, http://example.com/um/, he will be able to see all available Profiles in the respective menu.
+Profiles that have specified price values will have a Buy this Profile button available.

 When the payment is completed, the User Manager will ask PayPal to approve the transaction.
 After approval, the profile is assigned to the user and is ready to use.